gagolews/genieclust/README.md

 # or genie(X, k=2)
 ```

-Check out tutorials and the package documentation at
+Check out the tutorials and the package documentation at
 https://genieclust.gagolewski.com/.